-The ACT model utilizes a multi-disciplinary team designed to provide comprehensive wrap-around treatment and services to individuals with severe and persistent mental illness who have not been successful in less intensive programs.
 The ACT Team includes members from psychiatry, nursing, outpatient, care coordination, and peer support who work collaboratively to provide integrated services.
 With the acuity of the individuals participating in ACT program, services are most often provided in the living environment with the goal of assertive engagement in treatment.
-ACT Team members conduct weekly staffing for each client to closely monitor their status and enhance or adjust services to meet the individual's ongoing needs.
+ACT Team members conduct a weekly staffing for each client to closely monitor their status and enhance or adjust services to meet the individual's ongoing needs.
 As services are highly tailored, there is a low staff-to-client ratio in the program and a limited caseload overall.

-- Ages 18 and older - Must have a severe, chronic MH diagnosis
+- Ages 18 and older

+- Gainesville resident

+- Severe, chronic MH diagnosis is primary

+- Meet high-utilizer criteria

-- Under the age of 18 - Not willing/able to engage in intensive services
+- Under the age of 18 - Lives outside of service area - Not willing/able to engage in intensive services - Traditional treatment methods have not been fully utilized

-Point of Contact: Rhonda Lynch Ext.
-8972; 352.672.1868
+Point of Contact: Rhonda Lynch